-- Trainers should only be worn by sports students during sports lessons unless completely black, no coloured branding or visible soles.
+- Trainers should only be worn by sports students during sports lessons.
 Flip flop style sandals are not acceptable.

 - Track suits (joggers, sweatshirts, hoodies etc) are not to be worn except during appropriate lessons.
 Basketball Academy strip may be worn on match days.

 - No hats, bandanas, dorags etc...